 We moved on to Manang, which is located in front of Gangapurna, a 7,000m mountain in the middle of the Annapurna range.
 We had a tough time finding a room in Manang as the village was very busy (being the last stop before the Thorong Pass) and the proprietors did not favor single travelers.
 The owners of teahouses here are shrewd businessman and businesswomen who have dollar signs in their eyes.
-They seem to be very experienced in separating tourists from their cash and give the locals very few concessions.
+They seem to be very experienced in separating tourists from their cash and give the locals (my crew) very few concessions.
 Kumar judges how badly commercialized the trail is by how much they charge him for a cup of tea.
 A free cup of tea indicates a good value and low level of commercial development.
 When he has to pay for tea more than in Kathmandu, he feels ripped off and the locals are no good.
 Everest region is the worst in his opinion.

 We are moving on from there and leaving the main Annapurna Circuit trail to go to Jomsom over the Mesocanto La Pass.
 After walking on this trail, I would not come to Nepal to do the Annapurna Circuit.
 It is too crowded, very commercialized, devoid of local culture and lacks the high alpine experience.
 It is good to cross it off the list though.

 The route to Mesocanto La follows the flat riverbed at first with good views back to the village of Manang where we spent the previous night.
 It also offers spectacular view of the north side of Gangapurna with its steep fluted snowy slopes.
 The route then crosses the hanging bridge and starts ascending towards the Tilicho Lake.
 The area is very dry.
 The riverbed is dry and arid.
 We are on the north side of the Himalaya range so the rainfall is much lower than on the south side, which is very lush and green.
-The 8,000m high Annapurna range blocks the monsoon rains with very little moisture making it into the northern slopes.
+The 8,000m high Annapurna range blocks the annual monsoon rains with very little moisture making it into the northern slopes.

 The wall of ice and snow behind us was glowing brightly in the setting sun.
 We set up the camp, had a juniper fire and stomped around in the cold.
-When we run out of things to burn, it was time for a cold night in the tent at 6 pm.
-What to do for all the hours between sunset at 6pm and bedtime?
+When we run out of things to burn, it was time for a cold sleep in the tent at 6 pm.
+I was wandering, what to do for all the hours between sunset at 6pm and the true bedtime?
 This is the worst thing about camping at high altitudes among the peaks.
-It gets really cold and 6 am is not the time to go to bed yet.
-It sucks to read in the cold tent.
+It gets really cold after the sun sets and 6 pm is not the time to go to bed.

 November 7, 2011 Tilicho Lake – Tilicho Tal Kharka 4,949m

 Tomorrow is Mesocanto La crossing.
 I am anxious and eager to get this journey finished.
 It has been a long distance and it feels like a long time.
-In retrospect I have seen so much, a lot varied landscapes, famous mountains and I added another 300 km to my Himalayan trekking resume and my goal to travel the Great Himalaya Trail in its entirety.
+In retrospect I have seen so much, a lot of varied landscapes, famous mountains and I added another 300 km to my Himalayan trekking resume and my goal to travel the Great Himalaya Trail in its entirety.